udayakumarrajan/travel-api/original-case/README.md

 	http://localhost:9000/travel/searchFares		-X POST
 	http://localhost:9000/travel/statistics_data		-X GET
 ## Approach and why?
 Based on the user entered search criteria, application will find the right flights based on the origin, destination and departure date.
-And it will check whether any applicable fares are available for the matched flight based on the flight id which is there in fare data mode.
+And it will check whether any applicable fares are available for the matched flight based on the flight id which is there in fare data model.

 ### why?